The Mezzo Void

 Is There Such a Thing as Original Thought?: My Take- 10/29/24

-I sometimes wonder if there is such a thing as original thought?, in an age where we are being clobbered by the metaphorical bludgeon of AI.
-Mass amounts of information are being generated making us feel that our brains are expendable.
+I sometimes wonder if there is such a thing as original thought, in an age where we are being clobbered by the metaphorical bludgeon of AI.
+Mass amounts of information are being generated; making us feel as though our brains are expendable.
 It’s also true that we all borrow from the same experiences; we all borrow from the same literary word cloud.
 While it seems like everything that there is to say has already been said and done, we recycle old ideas.
 We can cite many examples of this throughout history.

 An artist by the name of Claude Monet fell under the influence of early impressionsists but became famous for his interpretation by painting under a different lighting condition.
 It becomes apparent that there is a bit of Monet in all of us who offer up our own context but it was a philosopher named Albert Camus who takes this a bit further.
 He states "The struggle itself toward the heights is enough to fill a man's heart.
 One must imagine Sisyphus happy."
 Camus alludes to the notion that by struggling to have an original idea; we tap into that originality.
 This is irreverent making the ultimate absurdity- the ability to find satisfaction in chasing our pursuits; regardless of the outcome.

-What this means is that we can likely begin the process of re-envisioning frameworks- building on top of familiarity.
-This bridges the gap between the past and present; reminding us that even in the world of ideas, there is still room for more insight- no matter how small.
-This interplay between the old and new invigorates human relationships, by creating an open dialogue.
-Newer perspectives and their antecedents both add character to the narrative of culture; weaving our experiences into that thing, which we call the human collective.
+We can begin to re-envision these traditional frameworks; in good faith by bridging the gap between the past and present.
+This reminds us that even in the world of ideas, there is still room for more insight—no matter how small.
+It becomes apparent that we build on top of more established theories and what we experience is nothing less than a vibrant exchange.
+This interplay between the old and new invigorates human relationships by creating discourse.
+Newer perspectives and their antecedents both add character to the narrative of culture, weaving our experiences into that thing which we call the human collective.

 Site Overhaul- 10/28/24